CLN4U - Grade 12 Canadian and International Law Online

 Click here for more information on Ontario secondary curriculum and their prerequisites

-How long does it take to complete the CLN4U online course?
+How Long Does it take to Complete the CLN4U Online Course?

-At Ontario Virtual School (OVS) you can complete an online highschool credit courses as quickly as 4 weeks, or take as long as 12 months.
+At Ontario Virtual School (OVS) you can complete an online high school credit courses as quickly as 4 weeks, or take as long as 12 months.
+Self-paced learning is one of the many benefits of the Ontario Virtual School.

-Will my marks be sent directly to OUAC or OCAS?
+Will my Marks be Sent Directly to OUAC or OCAS?

 Student & Parent Recommendations